Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Could *squeeze* it out of him," Ferd offered with a vicious grin.
 Rees only laughed harder.

 "Don’t you dare," Keeda replied, pant-grinning hugely.
 "Or I’ll squeeze you even harder!
-Gods, I’ve waited *so long* for this, I’m gonna give Rees the most *biggest* prize when it’s done…"
+Gods, I’ve waited *so long* for this, I’m gonna give Rees the most *biggest* prize when it’s done..."

 Rees took one look at Keeda, and bust out laughing even harder.
 He was having trouble breathing now.